Letters from Lodi

 1. The fairly recent popularity of dry style rosés, vinified to be delicate, almost transparent in color, and with fresh fruit profiles underlined by crisp natural acidity.
 This style of rosé—considerably lighter than the more tutti-fruity, perceptively sweet, garishly pink colored rosés of the not-so-distant past—require black-skinned grapes picked on the early side.

 2. The growing taste for lighter and lighter white wines; as with contemporary rosés, white wines that are dry and crisp to the point of tartness, less fruitiness, and a little bit of "mineral" in the taste.
 Also requiring early picked grapes, preferably under 22° Brix (i.e., grape sugar reading), or as low as 19° Brix, which results in wines that are closer to 11% to 12% alcohol rather than the 14% alcohol which seemed to be the average of California style white wines just a few years ago.

-3. The growing taste for lighter style red wines.
-Therefore, there are vintners—many of them representative of a younger generation, looking to produce more "European" style wines— who are now picking red wine grapes super-early in the season in order to produce red wines that are leaner in fruitiness, a little more floral and/or earthy, as low as 11 or 12% in alcohol, and zestier in acidity.
+3. The growing taste for lighter-style red wines.
+Therefore, there are vintners—many of them representatives of a younger generation, looking to produce more "European" style wines— who are now picking red wine grapes super-early in the season in order to produce red wines that are leaner in fruitiness, a little more floral and/or earthy, as low as 11 or 12% in alcohol, and zestier in acidity.